jimmoffitt/pi-adventures/README.md

 Covers two-way communication, posting messages to the outside world, and listening for messages.

-The general use-case to help provide data stories is based on both integrating Twitter with early-warning systems and investigating the history of the use of Twitter during historic floods.
-These applications of Twitter data and the Twitter platform have provided a great variety of user and data stories to share.

-Early warning systems are based on meterological data collection systems and the public safety mission of providing alarms and notifications.
-These systems can readily add Twitter as a broadcast channel, and have the potential to listen for Tweets of interest.

 ## Posting Data

 Posting data enables the Pi device to communicate to the outside world.
 Messages can be public via Tweets or private via Direct messages.
 An example use-case is having a weather station Tweet its readings.
 Another would be sending a private direct message to provide another device an 'event' to act on.